An uncountable Moore-Schmidt theorem: Abstract

 \section{Abstract}

-We prove an extension of the Moore-Schmidt theorem on the triviality of the first cohomology class of cocycles for the action of an arbitrary discrete group on an arbitrary measure space and for cocycles with values in an arbitrary compact Hausdorff abelian group.
+We prove an extension of the Moore--Schmidt theorem on the triviality of the first cohomology class of cocycles for the action of an arbitrary discrete group on an arbitrary measure space and for cocycles with values in an arbitrary compact Hausdorff abelian group.
 The proof relies on a ``conditional'' Pontryagin duality for spaces of abstract measurable maps.
-We discuss why we believe that our abstract formulation of the Moore-Schmidt theorem is a ``correct'' one in uncountable settings, which ultimately relates to questions of undecidability of certain axioms in set theory.